lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 import numpy as np
 ```

-In order to get a feel for how revenue differed between treatment and control, let's start with the trusty histogram:
+In order to get a feel for how revenue differed between treatment and control, let's start with our usual first tool for understanding distribution shape, the trusty histogram:

 ```python
 plt.title('Distribution of revenue per customer')